rnwolf/mkdocs-blog-offline-main/README.md

 ### Serve Your Site

+Note there is an adjustment required to the robots.txt file that is deployed to production.
+The default robots.txt prevents pre-prod sites from being indexed.

 - Put info here on how to deploy site pages
   + github pages
     - Enable github pages in repo settings